st0rmin/UTRegistrationSuite/README.md

 A collection of python scripts that make up for faults in UT's registration system.

 # Usage
+Foremost, you must install python, selenium, and twilio.

 In autoadd.py, there are several variables that you have to change.

 semester is the semester for which you want to register